What Is a Concentration at an American College?

 Declaring a concentration can help you:

-• Stand out to employers—As concentrations help you explore advanced topics in your field of study, your focused skill set helps you stand out to employers who are looking for particular knowledge for specific jobs.
+• Stand out to employers—Pursuing a specialization enables you to explore advanced topics in your field of study, and your focused skill set stands out to employers looking for particular knowledge for specific jobs.

 • Build a specialized network—When you select a concentration, you will work with and learn from industry experts and specialists.
 Networking with these specialists helps you build a strong professional network centered around your chosen field.
 This network can further expand as you collaborate with your fellow students as well.